-19.2.1 An absence due to a personal mental or physical illness, injury or health condition; for doctor appointments, and to accommodate the employee's need for medical diagnosis, care or treatment of a mental or physical illness, injury or health condition; or an employee's need for preventative medical care, or to care for a seriously ill member of the immediate family.
+19.2.1 An absence due to a personal mental or physical illness, injury or health condition; for doctor appointments, and to accommodate the employee's need for medical diagnosis, care or treatment of a mental or physical illness, injury or health condition; or an employee's need for preventative medical care.

-19.2.2 An illness or preventive health care appointments of family members listed below, when the presence of the employee is required:

-- 19.2.2.1 A child, including a biological, adopted, or foster child,

-stepchild, or a child to whom the employee stands in local

-parentis, is a legal guardian, or is a de facto parent, regardless

-of age or dependency status;

-- 19.2.2.2 A biological, adoptive, de facto, or foster parent, stepparent, or legal quardian of an employee or the employee's spouse or registered domestic partner, or a person who stood in loco parentis when the employee was a minor child;

-- 19.2.2.3 A spouse;

-- 19.2.2.4 A registered domestic partner;

-- 19.2.2.5 A grandparent;

-- 19.2.2.6 A grandchild;

-- 19.2.2.7 A sibling.
+- 19.2.2 An illness or preventive health care appointments of family members listed below, when the presence of the employee is required: - 19.2.2.1 A child, including a biological, adopted, or foster child, stepchild, or a child to whom the employee stands in local parentis, is a legal guardian, or is a de facto parent, regardless of age or dependency status; - 19.2.2.2 A biological, adoptive, de facto, or foster parent, stepparent, or legal guardian of an employee or the employee's spouse or registered domestic partner, or a person who stood in loco parentis when the employee was a minor child; - 19.2.2.3 A spouse; - 19.2.2.4 A registered domestic partner; - 19.2.2.5 A grandparent; - 19.2.2.6 A grandchild; - 19.2.2.7 A sibling. - 19.2.3 Leave for Military Family Leave as required by RCW 49.77; - 19.2.4 Leave for Domestic Violence leave as required by RCW 49.76 - 19.2.5 Qualifying absences under Family and Medical Leave; - 19.2.6 When the colleges has been closed by order of a public official for any health related reason, or when an employee's child's school or place of care has been closed for such a reason. - 19.2.3 Days used for emergency leave will be deducted from the employee's accumulated sick leave days.